uhppoted/uhppoted-dll/doc/csharp.md

 or in the same folder as the executable.

-Examples illustrating the use of the 'C\#' API can be found in the [examples/csharp](https://github.com/uhppoted/uhppoted-dll/tree/master/examples/csharp) folder.
+Examples illustrating the use of the C\# API can be found in the [examples/csharp](https://github.com/uhppoted/uhppoted-dll/tree/master/examples/csharp) folder.

 ## API